 This one’s so obvious that I almost feel funny putting it on the list.
 The first word that comes to mind is, “Duh.”
-Yet we chronies stay in the trap of trying to do all we did pre-illness, or we fall back in to this snare at some point along the way.
+Yet we Chronies stay in the trap of trying to do all we did pre-illness, or we fall back in to this snare at some point along the way.

 Truth is, our bodies never really get much down-time because we’re always fighting disease.
 Even when we sleep, our body is fighting.
 Rest is simply a biological must.
 Even healthy people have to rest their bodies.
 Of course we have to balance rest with activity and must resist falling into lazy, but the importance of rest to our overall health status cannot be overstated.

 For me, turning the page on I-can-do-all-the-things-I-used-to-do was an important step in embracing rest.
 I had to get past the mindset of feeling like I had to do certain things because I’d always done them and people were counting on me to do these things despite the changes in my life.
 Truth is, no one had those expectations of me except me.
-When others around me struggled with their health, I rightly adjusted my expectations of them.
-I’ve never looked at the lady who led a fitness class but was diagnosed with breast cancer and chemo for 6 months, and didn’t reassign her class to another instructor for a while.
+When others around me struggled with their health, I rightly adjusted my expectation of them.
+I’ve never looked at the lady who led a fitness class but was diagnosed with breast cancer and had chemo for 6 months, and didn’t reassign her class to another instructor for a while.
 I never gave a second thought to doing this.
 Yet I didn’t allow this adjustment for myself.
-Why do we do that – ???
+Whey do we do that – ???
 It finally dawned on me one day how ridiculous this was and I was able to let it go.
-Finally letting go of yester-year’s expectations was key in reaching a healthy accommodation of rest for this journey.
+Finally letting go of yester-year’s expectation was key in reaching a healthy accommodation of rest for this journey.

 A few practical insights about receiving help from others might help us out:

 Followup is my responsibility.
 It’s up to me to identify exactly what I need help with and communicate that to others.
-If someone says, “I can help this week, let me know what you need" then it’s up to me to return a phone call or send a text and let them know that I really could use their help.
+If someone says, “I can help this week, let me know what you need,” then it’s up to me to return a phone call or send a text and let them know that I really could use their help.
 The first time or two it might seem awkward, but refer to insight #1 and it should get easier with time.

 The best way to take them up on their offer is to give them a specific request.
-“Can you take me to the library Thursday or Friday at 11 am?” is much more likely to complete the process than, “Can we go to the library sometime?”
+“Can you take me to the library Thursday or Friday at 11 am?” is much more likely to complete the process then, “Can we go to the library sometime?”
 A change from this being burdensome on others to making it easier on them because there’s a specific need and they don’t have to guess, was really helpful in moving me past the stuck step of followup to my friends and family.

-I’m all about being with people and we chronies definitely need to guard against isolation, but there are times when I just need to retreat.
+I’m all about being with people and we Chronies definitely need to guard against isolation, but there are times when I just need to retreat.
 Sometimes I get tired and so overwhelmed that I just can’t “people” that day.
 Retreating is necessary.
 It’s healthy.
 It allows me to rest and work through any issues that I might have going on.
 Maybe I need to re-think how I’m approaching a friendship.
-Or I need to identify areas that need my attention more, like small house projects (I have meds that expired four years ago… am I the only one who needs to clean out my medicine cabinet - ???), or any number of topics that just need a little of my attention.
+Or I need to identify areas that need my attention more, like small house projects (I have meds that expired four years ago – am I the only one who needs to clean out my medicine cabinet – ??) or any number of topics that just need a little of my attention.

-Chances are, we chronies aren’t the only ones who could benefit from learning the art of retreat.
+Chances are, we Chronies aren’t the only ones who could benefit from learning the art of retreat.